KhushiMudgal/ExcelProject/README.md

 ### Project Overview

-This project focuses on building an **end-to-end sales analytics solution** for *Vrinda Store* to analyze **annual sales performance for 2022**.
+This project focuses on building an **end-to-end sales analytics solution** for *Store* to analyze **annual sales performance for 2022**.
 The goal is to uncover customer behavior, sales trends, and channel performance to provide **actionable business insights** that can help increase sales in 2023.

 The project covers **data cleaning, processing, analysis, and interactive dashboard creation** using Excel.